Finite element approximation of fractional Neumann problems: Weak Formulation

 and by $(\cdot, \cdot)_{L^2(\Omega)}$ the standard inner product in $L^2(\Omega)$ or any duality pairing using $L^2(\Omega)$ as pivot space.
-The variational space $\V$ is also related to fractional-order Sobolev spaces; when necessary, we shall adopt the notation from \cite{ABB} regarding such spaces.
+The variational space $\V$ is also related to fractional-order Sobolev spaces; when necessary, we shall adopt the notation from \cite{ABB} regarding such spaces. \fran{We point out that, unlike the fractional Sobolev space $H^s(\Omega)$, the space $\mathbb{V}$ takes into account interactions between $\Omega$ and $\Omega^c$; moreover, unlike the space $H^s(\Rd)$, the space $\mathbb{V}$ does not take into account interactions between $\Omega^c$ and $\Omega^c$.}

 Using the variational space and notation we have just introduced and \eqref{eq:parts}, the weak formulation of our problem reads as follows: find $u \in \V$ such that

 In order to study the well-posedness of this weak formulation, we need to make sense of the right hand side in \eqref{eq:weak_form}.
 Specifically, we need some control of the behavior in $\Omega^c$ of functions in $\V$; we shall accomplish this by proving an inequality in the spirit of a nonlocal trace theorem.